Touheda812/contract-compliance-tracker/README.md

 - Approval Status
 - Notes (e.g. “Missing backup” or “On hold”)

-A pie chart summarizes invoice status (Approved vs Not Approved).
+A pie chart visualizes the breakdown of invoice approval status — helping stakeholders quickly assess the proportion of approved vs. pending invoices.

 ---